 If you’re already measuring your content marketing efforts, then you probably have a good idea as to what’s working and not working with your audience.
 A content audit that evaluates the performance of all of your content with a full set of data will help you see the bigger picture—especially the gaps and areas for improvement for which you should cater your content strategy.

-Before I jump into how I performed a content audit on Uberflip’s Content Hub, I’ll offer a couple of tips that might be helpful to know before entering the depths of Spreadsheetlandia:
+Before I jump into how we performed a content audit on Uberflip’s Content Hub, I’ll offer a couple of tips that might be helpful to know before entering the depths of Spreadsheetlandia:

 If you have a lot of content, you’re going to have a lot of data.
 I’d recommend using a Google Sheet (instead of Excel) to keep things running quickly (plus, autosave).